Skip to main content

 caution

 Redux actions and state should only contain plain JS values like objects, arrays, and primitives.
-Don't put class instances, functions, or other non-serializable values into Redux!.
+Don't put class instances, functions, Date/Map/Set instances, or other non-serializable values into Redux!.

-Since we can't just put a Date class instance into the Redux store, we'll track the post.date value as a timestamp string:
+Since we can't just put a Date class instance into the Redux store, we'll track the post.date value as a timestamp string.
+We'll add it to the initial state values (using date-fns to subtract a few minutes from the current date and time), and also add it to each new post in the prepare callback

 import { createSlice, nanoid } from '@reduxjs/toolkit'